Li-plus/Indulger-1/README.md

 Indulger is a simple news app intended for those who enjoy an immersive style of reading.
 Unlike the name suggests, we don't want you to become a real indulger, yet instead you are encouraged to cultivate a good habit of reading and become more inquisitive about everything around you.
 Hope this app can get you well informed at least to some extent.

+## API Server
+The server is based on Django and needs MySQL(or SQLite if you prefer, but remember to edit settings.py beforehand).
+You can serve it with uWSGI for better performance.
+Nginx(as a reverse proxy) is recommended if you want to enable HTTPS support.

 ## Prerequisites

 Android API Level 24 (Android 7.0) at minimum is required.
 Some functions, i.e. automatic night mode and smooth transition when changing themes need API Level 28 (Android 9).